RenzoVallejos/PremierLeagueStats/README.md

 ## Instructions
 - Clone the repository
-- Run PremierLeagueApplication.java directly from your editor
-- Navigate into the frontend directory and run npm install:
-- The app will be available at http://localhost:3000
+- The app will be available at https://premier-league-stats-pi.vercel.app